-Farm Bureau shall seek funding that reflects the realities of aquaculture and commercial fisheries, and serves as a bridge between the state's agricultural, scientific and commercial fishing communities.
-The common ground between commercial and aquaculture industries should be identified and strengthened to create a strong union to promote seafood through the Jersey Seafood program.
+Farm Bureau shall seek funding that reflects the realities of commercial fisheries, and serves as a bridge between the state's agricultural, scientific and commercial fishing communities.

-NJFB shall support a joint marketing program of both aquaculture and commercial fishing products within the New Jersey Department of Agriculture.
+NJFB shall support the Jersey Seafood marketing program of commercial fishing products within the New Jersey Department of Agriculture.